Employment & Volunteer Options

 Optional Practical Training (OPT)

-OPT is a benefit to obtain off-campus work authorization after completion of your
+OPT is a benefit to obtain off-campus work authorization during or after completion

-degree.
-OPT is defined in the regulations as temporary employment directly related
+of your degree.
+OPT is defined in the regulations as temporary employment directly

 To be eligible to apply for OPT, the student:

-- Must be conferred a degree or professional artist certificate from UNCSA.
+- For post-completion OPT: Must have conferred or be on track to receive a degree or professional artist certificate from UNCSA.

 - Must not have completed 12 months of full-time CPT.